Oscar (1967 film): Plot

 After Barnier's talk with Colette a young woman named Jacqueline Bouillotte comes to see him.
 She tells Barnier that she's in love with Christian Martin and that she lied to him and told him that she was Barnier's daughter.
 Barnier realizes that this means that Martin is not in love with his daughter Colette.
 It also dawns on him that he won’t be able to get his sixty million francs back from Martin or his daughter since they won’t be getting married.

 Upon confronting Colette, Barnier learns that she's in love with Oscar the chauffeur.
 At that moment Martin comes back from the bank and Barnier gets the jewelry, now in a black suitcase, from him.
 Martin then learns that Jacqueline has lied to him about being Barnier's daughter, which causes them to argue and break up.

 In the meantime Barnier has discovered that Oscar had joined a six-year polar expedition due to a "disappointment of love" (not being able to marry Colette.)
 Barnier tells Martin that he'll give him back the suitcase with the jewelry if he'll marry Colette.
 Martin hesitates and tries to put Barnier on to a new "pigeon": Philippe Dubois, Barnier's masseur.

 During this time, Colette's maid Bernadette announces her resignation and packs her suitcase; she is going to marry Colette's former fiancé the Baron Honoré de la Butinière.
 Before she leaves the house Bernadette puts down her suitcase filled with clothes and accidentally picks up the suitcase containing the sixty million francs worth of jewelry.

 Barnier tries to persuade his masseur to marry his daughter Colette, promising to give him the suitcase full of jewelry as a wedding present.
-Barnier almost has a heart attack when he opens the suitcase and finds clothes inside instead of jewels.
+Barnier almost has a heart attack when Dubois opens the suitcase and finds clothes inside instead of jewels.

 At this point, Martin comes back and tells Barnier that before he had gone to the bank, while they were discussing giving the jewelry to Colette as a wedding present, he had hidden a piece of paper among the documents.
 When Barnier had signed an agreement to give Colette the jewelry, he had also signed a document giving Martin banking power of attorney.
 This allowed Martin to divert sixty million more francs from Barnier's accounts.
 Martin offers to exchange this second stolen sum for the jewelry representing the first stolen sum.